MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-group-policy-assignment-edu.md

 You can assign a meeting policy to a security group that the users are members of or directly to users at scale through a batch policy assignment.
 You'll learn how to:

 - **Use [policy assignment to groups](#assign-a-policy-to-a-group) to assign a meeting policy to a security group (recommended)**.
 This method lets you assign a policy based on group membership.
-As members are added to or removed from a group, their policy assignments are updated accordingly.
+You can assign a policy to a security group or distribution list.
+As members are added to or removed from the group, their inherited policy assignments are updated accordingly.
 We recommend you use this method because it reduces the time to manage policies for new users or when users' roles change.
 This method works best for groups of up to 50,000 users but will also work with larger groups.

 - **Use [batch policy assignment](assign-policies.md#assign-a-policy-to-a-batch-of-users) to assign a meeting policy directly to users in bulk**.
 You can assign a policy for up to 5,000 users at a time.
 If you have more than 5,000 users, you can submit multiple batches.
 With this method, when you have new users, you'll need to re-run the batch assignment to assign the policy to those new users.